cchitsiang/awesome-stars/README.md

 - [yjs/yjs](https://github.com/yjs/yjs) - Shared data types for building collaborative software
 - [aquasecurity/cloudsploit](https://github.com/aquasecurity/cloudsploit) - Cloud Security Posture Management (CSPM)
 - [Shaunwei/RealChar](https://github.com/Shaunwei/RealChar) - 🎙️🤖Create, Customize and Talk to your AI Character/Companion in Realtime (All in One Codebase!).
 Have a natural seamless conversation with AI everywhere (mobile, web and terminal) using LLM OpenAI GPT
-- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - A multi-user ChatGPT for any LLMs and vector database.
-Unlimited documents, messages, and storage in one privacy-focused app.
-Now available as a desktop application with a built-in LLM!
+- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - The all-in-one AI application, tool suite, and API for RAG & Agents for Docker & Desktop.
 - [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - ⛓️ Langflow is a dynamic graph where each node is an executable unit.
 Its modular and interactive design fosters rapid experimentation and prototyping, pushing hard on the limits of creativity.
 - [sunner/ChatALL](https://github.com/sunner/ChatALL) - Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
 - [ca1c/envcli](https://github.com/ca1c/envcli) - Populate .env file from javascript variables